What does it mean to be tobacco free?

 How will the initiative be enforced?

+All members of the Yale community share responsibility to respect this policy.
 Since the initiative announcement in 2015, the focus has been educational, supporting and engaging tobacco users to quit.
 Through continued peer support, leadership oversight, and voluntary compliance, the goal remains to foster behavior and culture change over time.
+We continue to partner with our tobacco free champions, operational units, and campus ambassadors to increase community engagement and support culture change.

 Are there designated smoking areas on campus?